TommyJackson85/techfix_overlap/README-TESTING.md

     - bug reports, I am brought back to the bugs listings page.
     - feature requests,
         - I am prompted with a pop up money form, telling to submit money to vote, while also telling me how it works (i.e. 10 euro equals 1 vote).
 Upon suggesting amount to give, in order to vote, I am brought to the checkout page.

+- in cart page, Upon amending cart items' euro adding
+    - to 0 or leaving the input field empty, the item is removed after clicking amend.
+    - to a number greater than 0, the page is reloaded showing the changes.

 - For posts in all drop down panels,
     - they are further destinguished by their status cateogories through different background colors (Red for To Do, Yellow for Doing, and Green for Done), in which is particularly useful for the profile page where they are all mixed together.